M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/index.md

 3. The call to [CheckIn](https://developer.m-files.com/APIs/COM-API/Reference/index.html#MFilesAPI~VaultObjectOperations~CheckIn.html).
 4. We will supply a 16x16 pixel `.png` icon for the command if we are executing within the web.  [.ico file support is significant but less than png](https://en.wikipedia.org/wiki/Comparison_of_web_browsers#Image_format_support).
 In addition, a `.png` of the correct size may be significantly smaller than an `.ico` file which may contain multiple image sizes (lines 46-56).

 Note that <a href="https://developer.m-files.com/APIs/COM-API/Reference/index.html#MFilesAPI~SourceObjectFiles.html">SourceObjectFiles</a> does not <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#an-important-note-on-supported-object-types">support cloning, so cannot be called in an asynchronous manner on the M-Files Desktop client</a>.
-To resolve this we will <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Platform-Targeting/#checking-the-current-platform">check the platform that the code is executing on</a> and use an asynchronous call on M-Files Web Access (which handles this for us), and a synchronous call on the M-Files Desktop client (lines 316-350).
+To resolve this we will <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Platform-Targeting/#checking-the-current-platform">check the platform that the code is executing on</a> and use an asynchronous call on M-Files Classic Web (which handles this for us), and a synchronous call on the M-Files Desktop client (lines 316-350).
 {:.note}

 ```javascript